 The cost of admission

-There are pay stations located at every parking lot.
+There are pay stations located at every parking lot, not at the park entrance.
 The day cost per car is $10.
 If you plan to visit more than one park it makes more sense to get a Discover Pass for $30.
 It lasts for a year and gives you unlimited access to all of the state parks in Washington.

 Hours